tinfoilsombrero/network-songification/README.md

                         interface to listen on
   -p PCAP, --pcap=PCAP  Use PCAP file instead of network interface.
 Pass path
                         to PCAP file.
+  -m MPORT --midiport=MPORT
+                        The midi port number to output to
 ```

 Example: If you want to use a different interface such as the loopback device ```sniff.py -i lo0```